 That’s about 1 1/4 cups of dried coconut shreds just to put that into perspective.

 Annatto seed was also found to contain a high amount of delta-tocotrienols per 100g coming in at 147 mg, but that is only 1 of 4 tocotrienols necessary for hair growth.

-It’s pretty clear that buying a tocotrienol supplement is the best way to go if you are looking to treat hair loss.
+It’s pretty clear that buying a tocotrienol supplement is the best way to go if you are looking to treat thinning or balding.

 One of the best natural supplements out there is palm fruit extract which is a tocotrienol/tocopherol complex in itself.

 Try to find a tocotrienol complex that includes all four tocotrienols (alpha, gamma, beta and delta) similar to the “mixed tocotrienols” used in the study, as well as tocopherols.